Tips for working from home

 Video conferencing, social media, voip phones and cloud based files are all the new tools to enable working remotely.
 If you’re not up to speed with these tools, ask your boss for training or even links to YouTube ‘how to’ videos.
 It gets difficult if your organisation doesn’t have the technology to enable you.
 It might be worth talking to your I.T.
 Dept. to find out what can you use to achieve file sharing or video conference.
 Asking for help means less time spent trying to figure things out, and being able to get on with the job faster.
 Secretly it also means you can take your laptop down to the local café and work from their too.

 Routines will help make you feel safe and certain, and that you know what to do during your day.
 That will immediately help remove the stress around what am I doing today.
 Regular sleep patterns have comprehensively been shown to assist better sleep.
 Aim to get to bed and wake up at the same times if possible.
 Having a regular exercise schedule will also mean that some movement is planned into your days and weeks, which will really help you out.
 We have more on that below.
-Rather than getting up and snaking throughout the day – which won’t help “pandemic-belly” – built in set times for a break, a snack, lunch etc. That way you’ll be more focused on work, knowing you get the reward of a break and coffee soon.
+Rather than getting up and snacking throughout the day – which won’t help “pandemic-belly” – built in set times for a break, a snack, lunch etc. That way working will be more focused, knowing you get the reward of a break and coffee soon.